dangeles/dangeles.github.io/_posts/2016-12-31-newyearpost.md

 The fact that two sides of the same coin, a mathematical formulation of a situation and the experience of that same situation can feel so different, as particularly interesting.
 An example that many of us have been thinking about: Why is it that, at a time of statistical improvement in wages and jobs, so many people seem angry at the governments that has brought about those improvements?
-Why would people vote against their statistical success in favor of approaches that do not seem likely to bring about further improvement in the variables that govern the statistical framework?
+Why would people vote against their statistical success in favor of approaches that are scant on details on how to bring about further improvement in the variables that govern the statistical framework?

 Experience matters.
 Studying people (and biology) exclusively through the lens of a simple number of variables